You are brilliant, enthusiastic and just lovely in this wonderful chaotic digital world. Thank you so much for all your super effort with everything.

 Just a note to thank you and say how great the last two evenings of virtual parents meetings were.
 So brilliantly organised and all seemed so slick!
 Dulwich virtual school is brilliantly organised too and so much time and thought involved, so thank you.
 Please pass on our thanks to all members of staff.
 Mrs L

-In line with government advice the school is closed to all visitors, unless by prior arrangement with the Headmaster.
-We thank you for your co-operation and understanding.
+In line with government advice the school is open to all visitors, by appointment.

 How to contact the school